-However, there has been one incredibly transformational event that has changed me more than any of those stories ever will, and it continues to do so.
+But there has been one transformational event that has changed me more than any before it.
 Motherhood.

-As my son approached 14 months, the age I was when my mum died, I started questioning my own mortality out of sheer paranoia.
-A clear sign that I have a lot of inner work to do.
+As my son approached 14 months, the age I was when my mum died, I started questioning my mortality out of sheer paranoia.
+Another clear sign that I have a lot of inner work to do.

-My strength when it comes to mothering is this: I follow my feelings in the moment, and in retrospect I realise this has always been my strength.
+My truest strength when it comes to mothering is this: I follow my feelings in the moment.
+Retrospectively I realise this has always been my strength.

 That long-held belief has given rise to a new idea that allows me to do the ‘inner work’ while sharing all of my findings here because I also know this to be true: “We best teach what we most need to learn”. ~Pema Chodron.